 "Fiction is the microscope of truth."

-(Links to published stories are available here when copyrights are returned to me.)
+(Links to these published stories are available here when copyrights are returned to me.)

 r.kv.r.y quarterly (Winter 2019)

 2005 Metroversity Writing Contest - First Place in Graduate Division

 Leon’s run to Indianapolis was, for the most part, along Route 31.
 Through Sellersburg, Memphis, Henryville, and Underwood.
 Past the deep cornfields of Vienna, Austin, Crothersville, and Uniontown.
 Up past Reddington, Azalia, and on to Columbus.
 Mile seventy.
 He had just completed a repetition of The Esterlink and felt confident.
 It was The Runner that gave it a name and made Leon wealthy.
 His technique, it was claimed, enabled a runner to get past the wall, to continue running much farther than would otherwise be possible.
 It looked bizarre even to Leon.
 “Who’s crazy enough to do this shit in public?” he thought.
 “You’d look like a fool.”

 Rumble Fish Quarterly (Spring 2019 Edition)

 The restaurant faces Central Park and we choose to sit outside in the warm fall evening.
 Potted banana trees are placed to afford each table an illusion of privacy.
 Joan is laughing at something I said when the shooting starts.
 It is a sincere laugh, one that makes me smile.
 One of the bullets, the fourth or tenth—I can’t remember—enters her head and she is dead before her wine glass shatters on the concrete floor.
 There are many deaths at the three locations the terrorists hit that night.